Best Things to Do and See in Metro Cebu

 Fuerte de San Pedro is a former Spanish military defense structure in Cebu, built by the Spanish government under the command of Miguel López de Legazpi, first governor of the Captaincy General of the Philippines.

 If you are looking to take a break from the hustle and bustle of downtown Cebu City, check out the Taoist Temple.
 Here you will find 81 steps representing the 81 chapters of the Taoism scriptures.
-Take your time up the steps; it can be quite strenuous especially when it’s humid.
+Take your time up the steps; it can be pretty strenuous, especially when it’s humid.

 Try out Cebu Delicacies